-- C.4.b.
-Self-growth experiences.
-CSJ professionals, who are counselor educators, work collaboratively with counselors-in-training to assure that training goals maximize trainees' strengths that emerge from their diverse backgrounds and experiences.
-Counseling faculty operating from a social justice perspective assure that both curricular and extracurricular experiences are available to trainees that challenge them to recognize their own potential for unintentionally perpetuating oppression through stereotyping, prejudice, privilege, racism, sexism, classism, heterosexism, or other forms of oppression related to different group memberships such as age, religion, disability or immigrant status. - C.5 Responsibilities of counselors-in-training.
-CSJ counselors-in-training have a responsibility to understand the Multicultural and Advocacy Competencies (Lewis, et al., 2002, Sue, Arredondo, & McDavis, 1992) endorsed by the American Counseling Association and to recognize that they have the same obligation to clients/students as those required of ACA and CSJ professionals (ACA Code of Ethics, 2005, F.8.a).
-These counselors-in-training understand and acknowledge the privileges mental health professionals enjoy as a result of their education and training.
-CSJ counselors-in-training refrain from offering or providing counseling services when stereotypes or prejudices they hold towards certain client groups are likely to harm a client/student or others.
-They are alert to signs of such impairment, notify counseling faculty or supervisors when they are unable to effectively provide services, and seek assistance in arranging an appropriate referral.
-Counselor-in-training who aspire to operate from a social justice perspective seek appropriate professional assistance to overcome problems that interfere with their ability to provide counseling and advocacy services to others in ways that follow the ACA and CSJ Codes of Ethics. - C.6.
-Evaluation and remediation of counselors-in-training.
-CSJ professionals who are counselor educators clearly state to trainees prior to and throughout the training program that they are expected to: - (a) meet the expectations set forth in the Multicultural and Advocacy Competencies (Lewis, et al., 2002; Sue, Arredondo, & McDavis, 1992) and - (b) provide ongoing evidence of their progress towards mastery of these competencies throughout the training program (ACA Code of Ethics, 2005, F.9.a.).
+- C.4.b Self growth experiences, CSJ professionals who are counselor educators work collaboratively with counselors-in-training to assure that training goals maximize trainees' strengths that emerge from their diverse backgrounds and experiences.
+Counseling faculty operating from a social justice perspective assure that both curricular and extracurricular experiences are available to trainees that challenge them to recognize their own potential for unintentionally perpetuating oppression through stereotyping, prejudice, privilege, racism, sexism, classism, heterosexism, or other forms of oppression related to different group memberships such as age, religion, disability or immigrant status. - C.5.
+Responsibility of counselors-in-training.
+CSJ counselors-in-training have a responsibility to understand the multicultural and social justice competencies (Lewis et al., 2002; Ratts et al., 2016; Sue et al.,

+1992) endorsed by the American Counseling Association and to recognize that they have the same obligation to clients/students as those required by ACA and CSJ professionals (ACA Code of Ethics, 2014, F.5.a).
+These counselors-in-training understand the privileges that they have as a result of their education and training.
+CSJ counselors-in-training reframe from offering and providing counseling services when stereotypes or prejudices they hold toward certain client groups are likely to harm a client/student or others.
+They are alert to the signs of such impairment, notify counseling faculty or supervisors when they are unable to effectively provide services, and seek assistance in arranging an appropriate referral.
+Counselors-in-training who aspire to operate from a social justice perspective seek appropriate professional assistance to overcome problems that interfere with their ability to provide counseling and advocacy services to others in ways that follow the ACA and CSJ Code of Ethics.

+- C.6.
+Evaluation and remediation of counselors-in-training, CSJ professionals who are counselor educators clearly state to trainees prior to and throughout the training program that they are expected to: - a) meet expectations set forth in the Advocacy and Multicultural and Social Justice Counseling Competencies (Lewis et al., 2002; Ratts et al., 2016; Sue et al., 1992), and - b) provide ongoing evidence of their progress towards mastery of these competencies throughout their training program (ACA Code of Ethics, 2014).

-When aware that the inability of a trainee to achieve multicultural and advocacy competence can impede counseling performance, CSJ professionals who are counselor educators seek consultation to determine the need to dismiss or refer trainees for remedial assistance, assist them in securing remedial assistance when needed, assure them they have timely recourse to decisions, and provide them with due process according the institutional policies and procedures).
+When aware that the inability of a trainee to achieve multicultural and advocacy competence can impede counseling performance, CSJ professionals who are counselor educators seek consultation to determine the need to dismiss or refer trainees for remedial assistance, assist them in securing remedial assistance when needed, assure them they have timely recourse to decisions, and provide them with due process according to the institutional policies and procedures (ACA Code of Ethics, 2014, F.6.a).

 C.7.
-Roles and relationships between counselor educators and counselors-in-training.
-CSJ professionals, who are counselor educators, are aware of the power differential in the relationship between faculty and trainees.
-They are aware of their potential to oppress and, consequently take steps to assure that their advisory and pedagogical practices are inclusive and that their expectations for trainees are not influenced by stereotypes or prejudices.
-When a conflict arises between a counselor educator and student advisee, CSJ professionals ensure that the student's rights and privileges are not violated and that the student has an advocate and mentor to support his or her growth and development during the conflict resolution process (Ratts & Hutchins, 2009).
+Roles and relationships between counselor educators and counselors-in-training, CSJ professionals who are counselor educators are aware of the power differential in the relationship between faculty and trainees.
+They are aware of the potential to oppress, and consequently take steps to assure that their advisory and pedagogical practices are inclusive and that their expectations for trainees are not influenced by stereotypes or prejudices.
+When a conflict arises between a counselor educators and a student advisee, CSJ professionals ensure that the students' rights and privileges are not violated and that the student has an advocate and mentor to support their growth and development during the conflict resolution process (Ratts & Hutchins, 2009).